 Almost made it to Pathfinder today, but I ran out of juice.
 Just another 22km to go!

 Mark Watney, Weir’s protagonist in The Martian, is incredibly well-rounded.
-Throughout the novel, Readers learn more and more about who he is and how he will react to a specific situation.
-For example, at the beginning of the book, readers may find themselves surprised regarding the humor Watney uses to cope with being stranded on Mars.
+Throughout the novel, readers learn more and more about who he is and how he will react to a specific situation.
+For example, at the beginning of the book, readers may find themselves surprised by the humor Watney uses to cope with being stranded on Mars.
 But, as the novel progresses and readers become more familiar with him, these humorous moments feel familiar in an even more entertaining way.

 Perhaps due to how well developed Watney is, I found myself disappointed in the lack of character details the rest of the astronauts and NASA workers and administrators had.
 This is particularly true for the crew members.
 The details reader receive about the characters comes primarily through Watney’s relationship with them.
 They feature only as minor characters throughout the bulk of the novel until the rescue is fully underway.
 Watney’s letters to his fellow crew members serve as one of the primary ways that readers learn about them.
 For example, when he’s writing his letter to Johanssen: